nunibye/Menu-App/README.md

 * Run menu scraper autonomously.
 * Add dining hall hours info tab.
 * Organize order of meal category.
+* Add settings to change order hall is displayed in.
 * Figure out more comprehensive summarizer.
+* Slug points calculator.
 * Add the ability to review and comment on individual dining hall food.